afcarl/ase15/README.md

 Note that such tools work much faster  than humans.
 Without automated tools, it can take days for human experts to review just a few dozen examples.
 In that same time, an automatic tool can explore thousands to millions to billions more solutions.

+This has implications of changing the nature of human exploration of the world around them.
+As Phillip Jua Goa says in his [Ph.D. guo_phd_dissertation](http://pgbovine.net/projects/pubs/guo_phd_dissertation.pdf)..

+<em>People across a diverse range of science, engineering, and business-related disciplines
+spend their workdays writing, executing, debugging, and interpreting the outputs of computer programs.
+Here are some examples of research programming:

++ _Science:_ Computational scientists in fields ranging from bioinformatics to neuroscience write programs to analyze data sets and make scientific discoveries.
++ _Engineering:_ Engineers perform experiments to optimize the efficacy of machine learning algorithms by testing on data sets, adjusting their code, tuning execution parameters, and graphing the resulting performance characteristics.
++ _Business:_ Web marketing analysts write programs to analyze clickstream data to decide how to improve sales and marketing strategies.
++ _Finance:_ Algorithmic traders write programs to prototype and simulate experimental trading strategies on financial data.
++ _Public policy:_ Analysts write programs to mine U.S. Census and labor statistics
+data to predict the merits of proposed government policies.
++ _Data-driven journalism:_ Journalists write programs to analyze economic
+data and make information visualizations to publish alongside their news stories.

 ## Study This Subject to Blow Your Mind